 Streets can play an important role in the life of a community besides being a way to move cars from one place to another.
-LA StreetsBlog hosted a night of envisioning a new way to look at streets as a place to live, not just a place to drive.
-"Planning the Future of Our Streets" was a two-way conversation, not just a lecture where attendees got a chance to model their own street, and discussed the issues with planners, advocates and politicians.
+Join LA StreetsBlog at KPCC’s Crawford Family Forum for a night of envisioning a new way to look at streets as a place to live, not just a place to drive.
+"Planning the Future of Our Streets" is a two-way conversation, not just a lecture where attendees will get a chance to model their own street, and discuss the issues with planners, advocates and politicians.

-Next, James Rojas lead an interactive planning program to help attendees design their own perfect street.
-Participants were given a short amount of time to build a model of what they picture the perfect street to look like using colored construction paper, and thousands of small items such as hair rollers, buttons, yarn, shiny beads, pipe cleaners, and blocks.
-These materials helped the participants re-create the visual language of the city based on their personal experience in the built environment; green yarn became grass, blue poker chips formed the edges of the ocean, and hair rollers shaped a skyline of apartments or office buildings.
+Next, James Rojas will lead an interactive planning program to help attendees design their own perfect street.
+Participants will be given a short amount of time to build a model of what they picture the perfect street to look like using colored construction paper, and thousands of small items such as hair rollers, buttons, yarn, shiny beads, pipe cleaners, and blocks.
+These materials help the participants re-create the visual language of the city based on their personal experience in the built environment; green yarn becomes grass, blue poker chips form the edges of the ocean, and hair rollers shape a skyline of apartments or office buildings.

-Finally, Pasadena Magazine editor-in-chief Linda Immediato moderated a panel discussion featuring:
+Finally, Pasadena Magazine editor-in-chief Linda Immediato will moderate a panel discussion featuring:

 - Pasadena Mayor Bill Bogaard

 - Mark Gangi, the Principal of Gangi Architects

 - Erlinda Romo, the executive director of the Pasadena Playhouse District